KIM6 (Kde Image Menu 6)

 You can create a gif animation.
 That can be also done from a so-called multiburst image, but the current authors are not sure what that is supposed to do.

-You can also display a license and this help. - Video Compress and resize
+You can also display a license, the names of authors and this help.

-Transcodes video using either x264 or x265 to HD (1280x720) or FullHD (1920x1080) in three qualities (CFR values 17, 23 and 29 — only 17 should more or less preserve the amount of detail).
-Audio is copied and container (like MP4) is also preserved.
+Transcodes video using either libx264 or libx265 to HD (1280x720) or FullHD (1920x1080) in three qualities (CFR values 17, 23 and 29 — only 17 should more or less preserve the amount of detail).
+Audio is copied and container (like MKV) is either preserved or converted to MP4.